Buckmeister/dotfiles/README.md

 # Look Mom, I got my own Dotfiles Repository :-)

-Although this was never ment to be used by anybody except for myself, feel absolutely free to do so by running the "install.sh" script.
+Although this was never ment to be used by anybody except for myself, feel absolutely free to do so by running the "install.zsh" script.

 However, please make sure you have read it before in order to fully understand what it actually does.

+At this point I've basically included my configuration for zsh, zplug, vim, vim-plug and coc (including the usage of hie for haskell code completion and linting).

-Have a nice day!
+Have fun and have a nice day!